 ICAEW’s audit-related Brexit Guidance is intended to help auditors of SMEs deal with current Brexit-related uncertainties associated with a potential no-deal exit as they affect 31 December 2018 and 31 March 2019 audits.

 Find out more about the Audit and Assurance Faculty and upcoming events.
-Faculty members can access exclusive content, including technical updates, guidance, publications, webinars and representations.
+Faculty members can access exclusive content, including technical updates, guidance, publications and webinars.

 Guidance on the exemption requirements for reporting periods beginning on and after 1 January 2016.